danrounds/2ManyRecipes/README.md

 * Clean up index.html and subfolders--make sure we're using files we need
 * Clean-up JS
+* Fix video timestamps
 * Add animations
-* Maybe add some patterns for styling
+* Maybe add some patterns for styling (i.e. to break up the white monotony)
 * Add in-page attribution to Yummly and YouTube
 * Add a favicon